xneyder/ecs_fargate_cloudFormation/README.md

-# Deploy a ECS Cluster using Fargate to AWS
+# Cloudformation / Docker / ECS / Fargate
 Cloud formation template and scripts to deploy a containerized docker flask app to AWS